Your Guide to Business IT Security Policies

 An information security policy is a set of rules designed to prevent employees from posing an additional risk to your organization’s assets.

-According to a recent report, 82% of data breaches involved human error or negligence.
-Having a digital security policy in place, and making sure it’s followed every time, helps your employees avoid unwittingly exposing sensitive information to hackers.
+According to a recent survey, 74% of Chief Information Security Officers (CISOs) said human error was their biggest cybersecurity risk!
+Having a digital security policy in place — and making sure it’s followed every time — helps your employees avoid unwittingly exposing sensitive information to hackers.

 1. Acceptable Use Policy

-This policy outlines how your employees should safely access the corporate network or internet.
-Make agreeing to this policy in writing part of standard onboarding for new employees.
+This policy outlines how your employees should safely access the internet.
+Make agreeing to this policy in writing part of the standard onboarding for new employees.
+It’s also a good practice to have all employees review this policy as part of your annual security training.
+October is a great time, as it’s Cybersecurity Awareness Month.

 2. Access Control Policy